Definition of PostgreSQL Constraints

 Example

-Below is the example of primary key constraint in PostgreSQL at the time of table creation.
+Below is an example of a primary key constraint in PostgreSQL at the time of table creation.

 CREATE TABLE Employee_test ( emp_id INT PRIMARY KEY NOT NULL, emp_name character(10) NOT NULL, emp_address character(20) NOT NULL, emp_phone character(14), emp_salary INT NOT NULL);